travis-ci/dpl/README.md

   --file_exists_behavior STR      How to handle files that already exist in a deployment target location (type:
-                                  string, default: disallow, known values: disallow, overwrite, retain) --[no-]wait_until_deployed      Wait until the deployment has finished --bundle_type TYPE              type: string --endpoint ENDPOINT             type: string
+                                  string, default: disallow, known values: disallow, overwrite, retain) --[no-]wait_until_deployed      Wait until the deployment has finished --bundle_type TYPE              Bundle type of the revision (type: string) --key KEY                       S3 bucket key of the revision (type: string) --description DESCR             Description of the revision (type: string) --endpoint ENDPOINT             S3 endpoint url (type: string)
-  --key KEY                       type: string --description DESCR             type: string

 Common Options:

-  --run CMD                       Command to execute after the deployment finished successfully (type: array
+  --cleanup                       Clean up build artifacts from the Git working directory before the deployment --run CMD                       Commands to execute after the deployment finished successfully (type: array
-                                  (string, can be given multiple times)) --cleanup                       Skip cleaning up build artifacts before the deployment --help                          Get help on this command
+                                  (string, can be given multiple times)) --help                          Get help on this command

 Examples: